orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/themes/pebble.md

 {% endverbatim %}
 {% endhighlight %}

-> To make it easier to find and use these custom Tags, the {{ anchor('OrchidNetlifyCMS', 'OrchidNetlifyCMS') }} plugin
+{% alert 'info' 'Tip' :: compileAs('md') %}
-> adds all these tags as custom fields within its WYSIWYG editor.
+To make it easier to find and use these custom Tags, the {{ anchor('OrchidNetlifyCMS', 'OrchidNetlifyCMS') }} plugin adds all these tags as custom fields within its WYSIWYG editor.

-{.alert .alert-info}
+{% endalert %}

 {% endblock %}